AadityaxPraveen/Aaditya_BlueStamp_Portfolio/index.md

 # Real Time Planet Tracker
 My project is a real time planet tracker.
 What this project does is it tracks the planets coordinates using azimuth and altitude and points to where the planet is in the sky with a servo with a laser attached.
+This can go through all planets execpt earth and you can control what planet is calculates with a button.
+The main challenges I faced was dealing with the Servo tangling due to over rotations, Dealing with the Azimuth and Altitude Math, and dealing with a not working IMU which I decided to scrap.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Aaditya P | California High School| Aerospace Engineering | Incoming Senior